Mane76/LoRa_APRS_iGate_2nd_gen/README.md

 ## If you have the 2023.06.12 or 13 firmware you can update to 2023.06.25 with <a href="https://github.com/richonguzman/LoRa_APRS_iGate/blob/add-Rssi-and-Distance-to-screen/firmware/LoRa_APRS_iGate_Richonguzman-2023-06-25.bin" target="_blank">this</a> file over OTA (without needing Filesystem update or connecting with VSCODE)

+### This repo is a fork of Richonguzman's iGate with adjusted parameters in config.
+If you like the work of Ricardo - support him.
+Either as <a href="https://github.com/sponsors/richonguzman" target="_blank">sponsor on github</a> or directly via <a href="http://paypal.me/richonguzman" target="_blank">paypal</a>.

 This next generation LoRa iGate can work as:
 - pure RX-iGate,
 - Rx+Tx-iGate and distribute messages and weather forecasts to heard trackers, and